emilisharpinska/TodoList/README.md

 ## 🎯 Purpose
-This project was created as a pet project to:
-Practice building multi-screen applications,
+This project was created as a pet project to: practice building multi-screen applications, improve Swift/Swift UI skills, experiment with animations, understand basic state and navigation flow,
-Improve UI/UX skills,
-Experiment with animations,
-Understand basic state and navigation flow,